7 Essential Pieces of Advice for College Students Struggling with Addiction

 Understand that recovery isn’t a race, and that it may take you anywhere between a few weeks and several years to fully overcome addiction.
 After you complete drug or alcohol detox, join a continuing care program that offers ongoing therapy in the form of counseling, support groups, relapse prevention training, and medication maintenance — all of which can help you stay on track with sobriety.
 Certain healthy lifestyle habits like exercise, good nutrition, and quality sleep can also give you the energy and mental boost needed to stay sober.

 Many college students avoid seeking addiction treatment under the impression that treatment is too costly, or that they require health insurance.
 But even the out-of-pocket cost for treatment is far lower than the amount of money you’ll end up spending throughout your life if you continue struggling with addiction without getting help.
 For instance, the average cost of one year of methadone maintenance therapy for opioid addiction is $4,700, while the cost of heroin addiction can reach as high as $72,000 per year.

 If you need free or low-cost detox treatment, talk to an addiction specialist to see if you qualify for any scholarships or programs funded by the state or federal government.
 Some rehab centers offer sliding scale fees that base the cost of treatment on your income, or can work out other payment methods to make sure you get the treatment you need and deserve.

-Call our 24/7 confidential helpline at 800-483-2193 to learn more about your addiction treatment options, and to find a nearby detox center.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to learn more about your addiction treatment options, and to find a nearby detox center.
 We’ll help you choose the best drug addiction recovery center ready to help you overcome your substance use disorder, and achieve a healthier, more fulfilling life free of addiction.